mikejmets/bika.lims/bika/lims/docs/IDServer.rst

 ID Server
 =========

-The ID Server in Bika LIMS provides content IDs
+The ID Server in Bika LIMS provides IDs for content items base of the given format specification.
+The format string is constructed in the same way as a python format() method based predefined variables per content type.
+The only variable available to all type is 'seq'.
+Currently, seq can be constructed either using number generator or a counter of existing items.
+For generated IDs, one can specifypoint at which the format string will be split to create the generator key.
+For counter IDs, one must specify context and the type of counter which is either the number of backreferences or the number of contained objects.

-Configuration Instructions
+Configuration Settings:
-* form:
+* format:
+  - a python format string constructed from predefined variables like sampleId, client, sampleType.
-  - 'seq' must be last
+  - special variable 'seq' must be positioned last in the format string
-* sequence
+* sequence type: [generated|counter]
-  - split_length: 0 will use entire form sans seq
+* context: if type counter, provides context the counting function
+* counter type: [backreference|contained]
+* counter reference: a parameter to the counting function
+* prefix: default prefix if none provided in format string
+* split length: the number of parts to be included in the prefix

 Running this test from the buildout directory::